 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Measure the oral liquid with the marked measuring spoon that is in the package.
+- Shake the oral liquid well before using.
+Use the dosing spoon in the package to measure the dose.
 Rinse the measuring spoon with water after using and before storage.

 - Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.